Are Home Insurance Premiums Tax Deductible in 2024?

 “However, if a portion of your home is used for business purposes, you may be able to deduct a portion of the insurance premiums as a business expense,” says Elise Faucette, a certified public accountant.

-Homeowners insurance is tax-deductible in a few instances.
+Homeowners insurance is tax deductible in a few instances.
 If you rent out your home or run a business out of your home, you can typically deduct some or all of your insurance premiums.
-In some cases, you may qualify for a deduction if your property is damaged and your homeowners insurance claim is denied.
+In some cases, you may qualify for a deduction if your property is damaged and your insurer denies your homeowners insurance claim.

 You run a small business out of your home